Legorobotdude/LocalPhotoSorter/README.md

   - Make nuanced decisions about image categorization
   - Adapt confidence thresholds based on content distribution
   - Handle ambiguous cases intelligently
+  - Automatically discover and organize meaningful categories

 This approach enables the system to perform tasks that traditionally required human judgment, such as understanding that a "beach vacation" photo might belong in both "Vacation" and "Nature" categories, with contextually appropriate confidence levels.
+The advanced automatic categorization feature takes this a step further by allowing the AI to discover and organize categories based on the actual content of your photo library, making it particularly powerful for large collections where manual category definition would be impractical.

 ## 📸 Interface